Last Updated on by Karl

-The main difference between MailChimp and GetResponse is that MailChimp is an email marketing platform/service masquerading as a full-service marketing platform.
+The main difference between GetResponse and MailChimp is that MailChimp is an email marketing platform/service masquerading as a full-service marketing platform.

-GetResponse is the opposite: a full-service tool for growing your audience, promoting services, and selling products that happens to include an email marketing tool.
+GetResponse is the opposite: a full-service tool for growing your audience, promoting services, and selling products that happens to include all the features you need for email marketing.

 The GetResponse suite of tools includes:

 - Campaign funnel templates

 - Social marketing features to drive more traffic

 Theoretically, you can build a store, market to an email list, create landing pages, and drive traffic to those pages all through one dashboard.

 Want to learn more?
 We've also got a full-on review of GetResponse for those interested.